sungeunchoi-kr/muse-app-wiki/static/docs/feature-tutorials/how-to-record-audio-on-windows.v1.4.1.win32.md

 You can also change the recording settings in [Recording Settings](museapp://session-settings/recording)

-NOTE: Right now there is no way to record audio directly into your DAW on Windows.
-We are working to improve the app and you can expect to see this feature available soon.
+NOTE: Now you can record audio from Muse directly into your DAW.
+Update to the latest version of Muse to access this feature

 Need more help?
 [Contact us!](https://www.musesessions.co/contact)